jtlw99/vicefox/README.md

 I really recomend you to give a try on arc browser if you can.
 But we gonna do our best to make firefox nice as arc.

 # Installation
-To install arcfox-theme you need to open your Firefox configurations and turn style modification on.
+To install ViceFox Theme you need to open your Firefox configurations and turn style modification on.
 To do that please follow this steps:

 - Digit <a href="about:config">"about:config"</a> on firefox address bar and click enter.
 - On the search bar, search for "toolkit.legacyUserProfileCustomizations.stylesheets" and set the value to "true".
 - Open <a href="about:support">"about:support"</a> and click on the “Open Folder” button on the right of "Profile Folder" to open it.
 - When the folder opens, search for a folder called "chrome", if you don't find it create one.
-- Inside the "chrome" folder, drop the "userChrome.css" that you find on the <a href="https://github.com/use-arcrcfox/releases">releases.</a>
+- Inside the "chrome" folder, drop the "userChrome.css" that you find on the <a href="https://github.com/ueases">releases.</a>
 - Restart firefox.

 # Support
 If you have any problems you can open a issue on this repository!

+# Special thanks
+The ArcFox Team